n0ts0cial/intel-ip-info/README.md

 ## 🚀 Overview

-This project provides an automated intelligence workflow for target IP analysis.
-Whenever a target IP address is updated, a GitHub Action triggers a PowerShell script that:
+This project provides an automated intelligence workflow for target IP analysis designed to run natively via GitHub Actions.
+Whenever a target IP address is updated, the pipeline automatically executes a PowerShell script that:

 1. **Reads** the target IPv4 or IPv6 address from `target_ip.txt`.
 2. **Queries** infrastructure geolocation and routing data via `ipapi.co`.